ElSnaps/ShooterGameLTS/docs/index.md

 # About

 Hey!
 Welcome to the ShooterGame LTS Documentation.
 You're probably here because you want to understand some of the fundamentals about ShooterGame LTS.
-This Documentation aims to be a better resource for learning ShooterGame and the new concepts i've introduced to it than [the official Epic provided one](https://docs.unrealengine.com/4.27/en-US/Resources/SampleGames/ShooterGame/).
+This Documentation aims to be a better resource than [the official Epic provided one](https://docs.unrealengine.com/4.27/en-US/Resources/SampleGames/ShooterGame/) for learning ShooterGame and the new concepts i've introduced to it.
+Enjoy your stay.

 Please do remember I (Snaps) am just one person, and so not *everything* may be documented.
 But know that I will try my best and this documentation will hopefully improve over time. <3